curl/everything-curl/sourcecode-options.md

-The project sometimes uses #ifdef protection around entire source files when, for example, a single file is provided for a specific operating system or perhaps for a specific feature that isn't always present.
+The project sometimes uses #ifdef protection around entire source files when, for example, a single file is provided for a specific operating system or perhaps for a specific feature that is not always present.
 This is to make it possible for all platforms to always build all files—it simplifies the build scripts and makefiles a lot.
 A file entirely #ifdefed out hardly adds anything to the build time, anyway.